Mystery Shopper feedback and update session December 2019

-We had a tremendous response to our recruitment campaign last November to recruit mystery shoppers with over 300 people applying for the roles.
+We had a tremendous response to our recruitment campaign in November 2019 to recruit mystery shoppers with over 300 people applying for the roles.
 Following a shortlisting process, the CCG successfully recruited 40 mystery shoppers.

 Following the first training session mystery shoppers were eager to get started.
 The first research exercise took place later in December with mystery shoppers contacting GP practices.

 These checks are to ensure that GP practices are delivering on Standard One of the Primary Care Commissioning Framework (PCCF) which is the access standard for GP practices.

 What is a CCG Mystery Shopper?

 CCG Mystery Shoppers is a new initiative to recruit local people (who live and are Registered with a GP in the Sandwell and West Birmingham area) by volunteering to help check the quality of NHS healthcare services.

 A mystery shopper is a person who carries out a type of research to ensure patients are receiving the best quality service.

 This could be telephoning a GP practice, checking information on an NHS website or visiting an NHS building for example.

 If you are interested and have some spare time, why not read the Mystery Shopper leaflet for further details.